asokolsky/NanoViews/examples/Simple/README.md

-Simple example of using NanoViews.
+# Simple example of using NanoViews.

-Arduino Nano with 0.96" OLED display on I2C (SDA and SCL need 3.3k pull-ups!) and an AnalogNavigationKeypad on A0, A1.
+Arduino Nano with 0.96" or 1.3" OLED display on I2C (SDA and SCL need 3.3k pull-ups!) and an AnalogNavigationKeypad on A0, A1.